-It was noted that remediation is already occurring, which improved the compliance numbers.
-Human Rights developed a specific ANE training for providers to explain the way that the compliance measures and the investigations are tied into CHRIS.
-It was also noted that there are several new barriers to achieving consistent compliance with the PM.
-The community look behind process, which has been operationalized in Human Rights, is used to demonstrate compliance for this PM and other departmental quality assurance.
-The Office of Data Quality and Visualization identified a data quality issue in the Office of Licensing Information System (CONNECT) that extended to CHRIS and the Data Warehouse tables indicating that the way that the sample has been pulled until now does not assure that all of individuals in the sample represent individuals receiving DD waiver services.
-For this reason, the retrospective community reviews were paused, resulting in data only being available for PM# G1 for Quarter 1-2022.
-Both the look behind process and collection of this data has resumed and should be available during the latter quarter of SFY2023.
+Discussion: The community look behind process, which has been operationalized in Human Rights, is used to demonstrate compliance for this PM and other departmental quality assurance, however during the SFY 2022 reporting period, The Office of Data Quality and Visualization identified a data quality issue in the Office of Licensing Information System (CONNECT) that extended to CHRIS and the Data Warehouse tables indicating that the way that the sample has been pulled until now does not assure that all of individuals in the sample represent individuals receiving DD waiver services.
+For this reason, the retrospective community reviews were paused, resulting in data only being available for PM# G1 for Quarters 3 and 4 of SFY 2023.
+The Commonwealth will be in a better position to determine overall compliance in SFY 2024 when four quarters of data is reviewed.